 Agent b).
-This agent suggests a renegotiation of the offer suggesting you, the buyer, pay for half the cost of the repairs.
+This agent suggests a renegotiation of the offer, telling you the buyer to pay for half the cost of the repairs.

 So how did you do on my little pop quiz?
 I bet you did great!
 “Thanks,” you say.
-“Now do you know where I can find a great real estate agent that knows the Twin Cities inside and out, has a passion for real estate and a genuine concern for his clients and can tell me where to get the best ice cream cone in the Metro?”
+“Now do you know where I can find a great real estate agent that knows the Twin Cities inside and out, has a passion for real estate and a genuine concern for his clients, and can tell me where to get the best ice cream cone in the Metro?”
 Do I know an agent?
-You betcha!
+Absolutely!